School of Adaptive Computer Training

 The School of Adaptive Computer Training is dedicated to improving marketable job skills for people with disabilities and others affected by the digital divide.

 SACT offers classes that prepare students to achieve industry-recognized certifications from Microsoft.
-All classes are led by a Microsoft Office Specialist Master Instructor, and testing is conducted on site at our Certiport testing facility.
+All classes are led by a Microsoft Office Specialist Master Instructor with over 15 years of experience teaching students with disabilities.
+Testing is conducted either on site at our Certiport testing facility or online for virtual learning students.

-Our classroom is fully accessible for people who use wheelchairs or have other assistive technology needs.
-All desks can be raised and lowered, and our software includes screen readers, magnifiers, and speech recognition.
-Our small class sizes easily allow for one-on-one instruction, both in Wichita and our satellite locations by using software that enables our instructor to remotely access students’ screens to show them how to perform certain functions.
+All students may attend our fully accessible classroom in Wichita, Kansas or on-line from anywhere in the state.
+Our Wichita classroom is fully accessible for people who use wheelchairs or have other assistive technology needs.
+All desks can be raised and lowered, and available software includes screen readers, magnifiers, and speech recognition.
+Our small class sizes in all locations results in high quality one-on-one instruction.
+Virtual students use video conferencing technology to join our Wichita classroom.
+Our instructor is also able to remotely access all students’ screens to show them how to perform certain functions and answer specific questions.

 For more information, contact the SACT Admissions Coordinator at (316) 651-5232.